 Increasing.
-Over the past several years, the amount of institutional support in real dollars that colleges and universities provide for research conducted by their faculty has grown 65 percent since 2010, faster than any other sector, including the federal government which has seen only 13 percent growth since 2010 (see figure 3).iii The increase in institutions' support for the R&D they conduct is due in part to the rising compliance costs associated with increased federal research regulations in areas such as human subject protection, export control compliance, and ensuring research security and integrity.
-Despite the increasing administrative expense for compliance, the amount universities can be reimbursed from the government for these costs has been capped by OMB since 1991, at a rate that has never increased.
+Over the past several years, the share of institutional support that colleges and universities provide to support research conducted by their faculty has grown 24 percent since 2015, faster than any other sector, including the federal government which has seen 18 percent growth since 2015 after several years of static or declining support (see figure 3).iii The increase in institutions' support for the R&D they conduct is due in part to the rising compliance costs associated with increased federal research regulations and reporting requirements in areas such as human subject protection, export control compliance, and ensuring research security and integrity.
+Despite the increasing administrative expense for compliance, the amount universities can be reimbursed from the government for these costs has been capped at a flat rate by OMB since 1991.
 This cap only applies to higher education institutions.
-Unlike other sectors that conduct government research, universities must, therefore, subsidize compliance costs from their own financial resources.
+Unlike other sectors that conduct government research, universities must therefore subsidize compliance costs from their own financial resources.